 First of all, no, I don’t think a liberal arts degree is useless, I have a liberal arts degree, and I think the remark is absolutely ridiculous.

 The “artsy” college graduate is ridiculed because their pursuits did not involve something considered practical.
 They didn’t study business from a financial standpoint.
-They didn’t learn any of the sciences to make medicine or save lives.
-They didn’t learn a skill that definitively lands them a specific job.
+They didn’t study medicine that could save lives.
+They didn’t learn a skill that is easily quantified and calculated.

 They learned a skill that can be applied to many, many positions, in fact.
 That skill I’m talking about isn’t writing or drawing, by the way.
 It’s not sculpting or painting, and it’s certainly not acting.
 No, that’s not the skill I’m talking about.
 I’m talking about creativity.